The-Orange-Dot/emma-backend/README.md

 ### The Move to Rust

-This project represents a strategic shift from Node.js to Rust.
-The primary drivers were the requirements for high-performance request throughput and strict memory safety.
-While the Rust compiler is notoriously demanding, its rigorous "yell-at-you" feedback loop ensures the backend is resource-safe and free from common race conditions.
+While the Rust compiler is notoriously demanding, its "yell-at-you" feedback loop ensures that the backend is resource-safe and free from common race conditions found in more permissive languages like Node.js.
+For me, this project represents a shift from a Node.js background to Rust.
+The primary driver was the need for high-performance request throughput and strict memory safety.

 ### Isolated PostgreSQL with PGAI